OfficeDev/office-js-docs-pr.pt-br/docs/includes/file-get-started-excel-react.md

 # <a name="build-an-excel-add-in-using-react"></a>Criar um suplemento do Excel usando o React

-Neste artigo, você passará pelo processo de criar um suplemento do Excel usando o React e a API JavaScript do Excel.
+Neste artigo, você passará pelo processo de criação de um suplemento do Excel usando o React e a API JavaScript do Excel.

 ## <a name="environment"></a>Ambiente